 The simple version is that it’s my own personal Netflix.

-I have a significant collection of Blu-rays and DVDs which have been copied to my computer.
-Plex organizes that content and lets me watch it from anywhere.
+I have a significant collection of Blu-rays and DVDs that I’ve copied to my computer.
+Plex organizes those files, collects metadata about them, and lets me watch from anywhere.

 There is no charge to you for using my Plex.

-NOTE: The company also offers their own ad-supported streaming content — this is completely separate from whatever might be hosted by individual server owners, but it’s still free.
+NOTE: The company also offers their own ad-supported streaming content and a handful of titles you can pay to rent — this is completely separate from whatever might be hosted by individual server owners.

 I recommend something like an Apple TV, Google TV Streamer, or an Onn Streaming Device, but whatever you have is probably fine.

-I have a computer (“Server”) in my home holding files from my media collection.
-Plex runs on that server, gets information about the files (like titles, plot summaries, ratings, etc), and creates a streaming service from those libraries.
+I have a computer (“Server”) with files from my media collection.
+Plex runs on that computer, gets information like titles, plot summaries, and trailers, and creates a streaming service to play them.

-The Plex app on any player device (“Client”) understands that device’s capabilities: what file formats it supports, what its internet connection looks like, etc. Plex delivers media to that device in a format it can handle.
+The Plex app on your device (“Client”) understands that device’s capabilities; my server then streams media to that device in a format it can handle, converting to new formats if needed.

 🟢 If the Client is 100% compatible with the source file, it will just stream the file exactly as-is.
 This is called Direct Play.